-The Prism Career Institute Practical Nursing Program comprises 1,560 clock hours of instruction, which may be completed in approximately 60 instructional weeks during day classes and 70 instructional weeks in the evening/weekend program.
+The Prism Career Institute Practical Nursing Program comprises 1500 (legacy program -1,560) clock hours of instruction, which may be completed in approximately 60 instructional weeks during day classes and 70 instructional weeks in the evening/weekend program.
 Upon program completion, graduates may be eligible to apply to the State Board of Nursing to take the National Council Licensure Examination for Practical Nursing (NCLEX-PN).
 The school will assist in completing the registration and pay the required fees.
 The fee charges are applied to each students account at that time.